cfnptr/garden/BUILDING.md

 * Download and install latest version from [git-cms.com](https://git-scm.com/downloads)

-You may chose any other default Git editor instead of Vim during installation.
+You may use default Git install options or chose any other default Git editor instead of Vim.

 ## 3. Install CMake

-1. Download latest release version from [cmake.org](https://cmake.org/download)
+1. Download latest release version of installer from [cmake.org](https://cmake.org/download)
 2. Select "Add CMake to the system PATH for the current user" during installation

 ## 4. Install Vulkan SDK

 * Download and install latest version from [vulkan.lunarg.com](https://vulkan.lunarg.com) for **Windows**

+To build the engine you will only need The Vulkan SDK Core components.

 ## 5. Install OpenSSL